GeekyAnts/firestore-react/README.md

+# [UNMAITAINED] We are no more maintaing this repo!

 # Firestore Data Provider for React Component

 `firestore-react` provides `createContainer()` function (inspired by Meteor) which creates a HOC to provide Firestore data for your React Components.